semanticarts/gist/docs/gistStyleGuide.md

 Purpose of This Style Guide
 -----

-The purpose of this evolving document is two-fold:
+The purpose of this evolving document is twofold:

 - Define and implement conventions in order to standardize gist.
 - Articulate what we consider best or "better" practices for ontology design and implementation.